 When Should You Drink Water To Lose Weight?

-That means if you drink a pint of water relatively fast, your body will slightly increase its core temperature by burning off some extra fat.
+That means if you drink a pint of warm water relatively fast, your body temperature will slightly increase by burning off some extra fat.

 The other thing you can achieve by drinking water first thing in the morning is feeling full, making it easier to extend your overnight fasting time [2].
 And that should mean that it’s much easier to postpone your breakfast until after 10 am and after exercise.

-Ultimately, you could be boosting your fat-burning significantly with something as simple as a pint of water.
+Ultimately, you could be boosting your fat-burning significantly with something as simple as a pint of drinking water.
+Being mindful of your calorie intake and incorporating adequate water consumption at strategic times throughout the day, can contribute to effective weight loss and overall health.

 Does The Volume Of Water Matter?

-Yes, the volume of water matters a lot when it comes to weight loss through the fluid intake.
+Yes, the volume of water matters a lot when it comes to loss of weight through the increase fluid intake.
 And it’s where people tend to make simple mistakes.

-It will still give you health benefits, but studies have shown that you must drink about 16 ounces of water within a few minutes to achieve weight loss, ideally before meals [4].
+According to a study in the National Library of Medicine, this will still give you health benefits, but you must drink about 16 ounces of water within a few minutes to achieve weight loss, ideally before meals [4].

 So, don’t assume that you’ll boost your calorie burning simply by drinking enough water during the day.